Pop Culture Madness!

 - Cuba Gooding, Jr., in Jerry Maguire

-Tom Cruise sent letters and gifts to the boy who originally played the little boy in Jerry Maguire but was replaced by Jonathan Lipnicki, because he "just didn't want that first actor to go to the movies, look at the screen and think he'd failed.
-I wanted him to love movies his entire life."
+Tom Cruise sent letters and gifts to the boy who originally played the little boy in Jerry Maguire but was replaced by Jonathan Lipnicki because he “just didn’t want that first actor to go to the movies, look at the screen and think he’d failed.
+I wanted him to love movies his entire life.”

 1996 Pop Culture History

-Elton John charted a Top 40 single every single year from 1970 to 1997.
+Elton John charted a Top 40 single every year from 1970 to 1997.

 Charlie Sheen paid $6,537.50 to buy 2,615 tickets to a Major League Baseball game at Anaheim Stadium, hoping to catch a home run ball.
-Sheen and three of his friends sat alone, 20 rows up, but no home runs were hit that day.
+Sheen and three friends sat alone, 20 rows up, but no home runs were hit that day.

 Jim Carrey was the first actor to make $20,000,000 to star in a single film, The Cable Guy.

-Mary Tyler Moore offered a restaurant $1,000 to sell her a 65 year-old lobster so she could return it to the wild.
+Mary Tyler Moore offered a restaurant $1,000 to sell her a 65-year-old lobster so she could return it to the wild.
 Rush Limbaugh then offered $2,000 to eat the lobster.
 The restaurant denied both offers and kept the lobster as a mascot.

 A painting was stolen from the Museum of Bad Art.
 The museum offered a reward of six dollars and fifty cents for its return, and the purported thief demanded a $5,000 ransom.
 It was later returned with no ransom paid.